-Transcranial Surgery For Pituitary Tumors
+Transcranial Surgery for Pituitary Tumors

 What do I need to know about transcranial surgery for pituitary tumors?

-How do I prepare for my surgery?
+How do I prepare for surgery?

-What will happen during my surgery?
+What will happen during surgery?

-- You may be given general anesthesia to keep you asleep during surgery.
-An endotracheal tube connected to a breathing machine may be put into your mouth to help you breathe during surgery.
+- You may be given general anesthesia to keep you asleep and free from pain during surgery.
 Your surgeon will make an incision on your forehead or the side of your head.
-He will use instruments, drills, and a small chisel to open or make a hole in your skull.
+He or she will remove a piece of your skull to see your brain.

 What are the risks of transcranial surgery for pituitary tumors?

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
-Discuss treatment options with your caregivers to decide what care you want to receive.
+Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© Copyright Merative 2023 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.